 What are the high GWP gases and why are they a concern?

 The high global warming potential (GWP) greenhouse gases include hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and sulfur hexafluoride (SF6).
-Like other GHGs, these gases trap heat in the atmosphere, but they are hundreds and thousands of times more effective at warming the planet than carbon dioxide (CO2).
+Like other GHGs, these gases trap heat in the atmosphere, but they are hundreds to thousands of times more effective at trapping heat, which leads to greater warming of the planet, compared to carbon dioxide (CO2).

 High GWP GHGs make up a very small portion of the total greenhouse gas emissions.
-They are, however, very potent and long-lived, which magnifies their effect.
+They are, however, very potent and long-lived, which magnifies their effect on warming.

 HFCs and PFCs are used as substitutes for the ozone-depleting chemicals that are now restricted under the Montreal Protocol of 1987.
 These gases are used in a wide range of manufacturing plants and consumer products such as: